wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-nodejs-debug.md

 <a id="nextsteps"></a>
 ## Next Steps

 In this article you learned how to enable and access diagnostics information for Azure.
-While this information is useful in understanding problems that occur with your application, it may point to a problem with a module you are using or that the version of Node.js used by Azure Websites is different than the one used in your deployment environment.
+While this information is useful in understanding problems that occur with your application, it may point to a problem with a module you are using or that the version of Node.js used by Azure Web Apps is different than the one used in your deployment environment.

+For information in working with modules on Azure, see [Using Node.js Modules with Azure Applications](/documentation/articles/nodejs-use-node-modules-azure-apps).

+For information on specifying a Node.js version for your application, see [Specifying a Node.js version in an Azure application].

+For more information, see also the [Node.js Developer Center](/develop/nodejs/).

+## What's changed
+* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)

+>[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
+No credit cards required; no commitments.

 [IISNode]: https://github.com/tjanczuk/iisnode
 [IISNode Readme]: https://github.com/tjanczuk/iisnode#readme
-[How to Use The Azure Command-Line Interface]: /documentation/articles/xplat-cli-install
+[How to Use The Azure Command-Line Interface]: ../xplat-cli-install.md
+[Using Node.js Modules with Azure Applications]: ../nodejs-use-node-modules-azure-apps.md
+[Specifying a Node.js version in an Azure application]: ../nodejs-specify-node-version-azure-apps.md

 [restart-button]: ./media/web-sites-nodejs-debug/restartbutton.png